Cautions for Plug-n-Fire

 Coatings - We do not recommend any coatings for the elements.

-- Use of ceramic coatings will void the warranty on the elements and potentially the firebrick or element holders if it contaminates them.
+- The use of ceramic coatings will void the warranty on the elements and potentially the firebrick or element holders if they contaminate them.

-- We have not adequately tested these coatings so we can only say, at this time, that any trouble that results from the use of ITC and other coatings must be at the risk of the user.
+- We have not adequately tested these coatings, so we can only say, at this time, that any trouble that results from the use of ITC and other coatings must be at the user's risk.

 - We do use a proprietary coating on all our firebrick that improves firebrick life and reduces dusting.

-Other Modifications - All customer modification is made solely at the risk of the customer.
+Other Modifications - All customer modification is made solely at the customer's risk.

 - Modifications will void the warranty.